G.A.C. 102 Aristocrat: Operational history

 The first flight of Aristocrat was at the end of July 1928.
 Two more prototypes were built and the second prototype was one of four aircraft that accompanied Richard E. Byrd's aerial survey expedition to the Antarctic in late 1928-early 1929, although Byrd did not take it to Antarctica, instead leaving it behind at Dunedin, New Zealand.
 These were followed by thirty-one examples of the production type 102-A, all with the same 110 hp Scarab engine as on the prototypes.

 Models 102-B to 102-D, with different engines were proposed but not built.
 Six examples of the 102-E, powered by a 175 hp Wright J-6-5 five-cylinder radial engine were completed in 1931-2.
 The large increase of power raised the Aristocrat's cruise speed up to 110 mph.

 One 102-E was fitted experimentally with full-span Zap flaps and retractable Zap ailerons (spoilerons) by NACA in 1932-3.
 A photograph shows that this 102-E, at least, had a much-modified undercarriage with the wheels on simple V-struts and with vertical shock absorber legs to the forward wing spars.

 The final Aristocrat variant was the 102-F, fitted with a 165 hp Continental A-70.
 There were six of these, one converted from a 102-E.

 General Airplanes was liquidated in 1931.

 Aristocrat N(C)278H, built in the 102-A batch, was restored in 1986 and given a 220 hp Continental radial.
 It remained airworthy until at least 2010.
+This aircraft is now displayed at the Western Antique Aeroplane & Automobile Museum in Hood River, Oregon.